Apple Watch Ultra vs. Series 8: After 1 Month, a Clear Winner

-The Apple Watch Ultra and Series 8 have a lot more in common than you might think, despite their obvious external differences.
+The Apple Watch Ultra and Apple Watch Series 8 have a lot more in common than you might think, despite how different the smartwatches look at first.
 The $799 (£849, AU$1,299) Apple Watch Ultra is bigger and more rugged, but at its heart it has much of the same functionality and health sensors as the $389 (£419, AU$629) Apple Watch Series 8.

 As I said in my Apple Watch Ultra review, even if you're not an outdoors enthusiast or endurance athlete, you should still consider the Apple Watch Ultra.
 Think of it as a souped-up Series 8.
 Here are the main differences between the two to help you decide which is the right Apple Watch for your wrist.